-Operating Funds are reimbursed at 50%.
+Operating Funds are reimbursed at 100%.
 Once you have been approved for funding, you may begin spending money for your group or event.
-Once your event has occurred you will fill out a reimbursement form and submit your original receipts to the Student Organization Center no later than five (5) business days after the event.
+Once your event has occurred you will fill out an online reimbursement form and submit your original receipts to the Student Organization Center no later than five (5) business days after the event.

 Payment arrangements will be discussed in a Campus Activities Risk Evaluation (C.A.R.E.) meeting.
 Should your organization need to be reimbursed for expenses, complete the reimbursement form and turn in all original receipts to the Student Organization Center no later than five (5) business days after the event.Reimbursement paperwork is available in the Student Organization Center.
 No monies will be reimbursed until the post event evaluation has been completed.

 SOF Special Events